AE Aerospace has celebrated the 2nd anniversary following its highly successful MBO by Peter Bruch and Andy Masters in 2014.

 AE Aerospace’s customer list features a number of first & second tier, including Rolls Royce Derby and CDS, UTC Actuation Systems, Moog, Bombardier, Eaton, BAE Systems and Liebherr.

 The success that AE Aerospace has achieved has enabled them to purchase Andover Precision, based in Netherton in the Black Country.
-Andover Precision specializes in components for marine and power generation applications as well as aerospace.
+Andover Precision specialises in components for marine and power generation applications as well as aerospace.
 Customers include Rolls Royce Marine, Doncasters and Pattonair.

 Both companies hold numerous customer approvals, AS9100 approvals and, together, form the TI Dos Aerospace group.